Tutorial 2: Reservoirs, Gates, Transfers

 Skills Gained

-- Understanding of how reservoirs and gates are represented in DSM2
+- Understanding how reservoirs and gates are represented in DSM2.

-Learn how to transfer flow from one reservoir or node to another reservoir or node in DSM2
+- Learning how to transfer flow from one reservoir or node to another reservoir or node in DSM2.

 The purpose of this tutorial is to learn how to add reservoirs, gates, and flow transfers to the simple channel-only grid created in Tutorial 1 (Figure 1).
-The grid we are going to create has the following configuration and specifications: The channel portion is identical to the simple channel model from Tutorial 1.
-Note that each tutorial is self contained, so it is not necessary to do Tutorial 1 before completing this tutorial.
+The grid we are going to create has the following configuration and specifications.
+The channel portion is identical to the simple channel model from Tutorial 1.
+Note that each tutorial is self-contained, so it is not necessary to complete Tutorial 1 before starting this tutorial.

 Reservoir